 The Point of Service Plus (POS Plus) plan offers you the same great benefits as the POS plan, but without a deductible or coinsurance for in-network medical services.
-You may select this during Open Enrollment, with the plan going into effect January 1, 2016.
 This plan option is only available to faculty, administrative/professional staff and nonunion support staff.

 In-network benefit level – You select a HUGHP network primary care physician who coordinates your care and refers you to a network specialist; services are covered at the in-network benefit level.
 You also have access to the full Blue Cross Blue Shield of Massachusetts HMO Blue specialist network.
 When your PCP manages your care, you have the lowest out of pocket cost.